 Standing Orders, Scheme of Delegations, Financial Regulations, Contract Standing Orders and other procedures describe how the Authority operates and how decisions are made to ensure that these are efficient, transparent and accountable to local people.
 All these key policies were kept under review during the year and amendments made as and when necessary.
-A modernisation review of the Authority's governance arrangements and structures will be undertaken during 2018.
+A full review of the above documents will take place during the autumn of 2019.

 Meetings of the Authority are held in public (save for individual items of a sensitive nature properly considered in confidential session).
 Agendas and minutes of meetings are available for inspection by the public both at the Authority's offices and via the Authority's website and members of the public may ask questions and make representations on relevant matters at meetings.
 Each of the committees has distinct terms of reference, with each having a periodic review.
-Member attendance for the Authority and Committee meetings during the year was 85% (above the target of 82% for 2017/18).
+Member attendance for the Authority and Committee meetings during the year was 82% (meeting the target of 82% for 2018/19).

 The roles and responsibilities of the Members and Officers are further defined in Member/Officer job descriptions and there is a Local Protocol for Member and Officer Relations.
-The roles of Chief Executive, Monitoring Officer and Chief Finance Officer are filled, with each Officer understanding their relevant responsibilities.
+The roles of Chief Executive, Monitoring Officer and Chief Finance Officer are filled, with each Officer understanding their respective responsibilities.

-The effect of strong budgeting and regular financial monitoring procedures has also shown in the financial outturn; for example, in recent years the Authority's outturn has been within 2% of the original budget and 1% of any revised budget.
+The effect of strong budgeting and regular financial monitoring procedures has also shown in the financial outturn; for example, in recent years the Authority's outturn has always been within the targeted 2% of the original budget and 1% of any revised budget.

-On 21 January 2016, Defra approved a four year grant settlement; for the Authority that covered the four year period to 2019/20 and includes a 1.72% inflationary rise each year ensuring that the Authority's budgets will be protected in real terms over the four year cycle.
-In March 2017, the Authority also agreed its Medium Term Financial Plan to cover the period 2019/20, mirroring the grant settlement period.
+On 21 January 2016, Defra approved a four-year grant settlement; for the Authority that covered the four-year period to 2019/20 and includes a 1.72% inflationary rise each year ensuring that the Authority's budgets will be protected in real terms over the four-year cycle.
+In March 2018, the Authority also agreed its Medium-Term Financial Plan to cover the period to March 2021 one year beyond the grant settlement period.
+A new grant settlement is expected in the comprehensive spending review when this is presented during the Autumn budget.